pfoser/tutorial-express-leaflet/README.md

 ```

 # Application 3: Leaflet and Data
-Building on Application 2, we want to expand its scope but showing markers created from a GeoJSON dataset.
+Building on Application 2, we want to expand its scope by showing markers based on a GeoJSON dataset.
+We will work off an express project structure created by the following command `express leaflet_express_pug_data --view=pug`, which creates the skeleton project structure in [code/leaflet_express_pug_data](code/leaflet_express_pug_data).
+Go check it out!